netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 Module Names" subregistry {{RFC6020}} within the "YANG Parameters" registry.

-RFC Ed.: replace XXXX with actual RFC number and remove this note.
+RFC Ed.: replace XXXX with actual RFC number in this document as well as in the following YANG modules, and remove this note: ietf-netconf-txid-nmda-compare.yang:      "RFC XXXX: Transaction ID Mechanism for NETCONF";
+ietf-netconf-txid-nmda-compare.yang:     This version of this YANG module is part of RFC XXXX ietf-netconf-txid-nmda-compare.yang:     (https://www.rfc-editor.org/info/rfcXXXX); see the RFC itself ietf-netconf-txid-nmda-compare.yang:      "RFC XXXX: Transaction ID Mechanism for NETCONF";
+ietf-netconf-txid-yang-push.yang:      "RFC XXXX: Transaction ID Mechanism for NETCONF";
+ietf-netconf-txid-yang-push.yang:     This version of this YANG module is part of RFC XXXX ietf-netconf-txid-yang-push.yang:     (https://www.rfc-editor.org/info/rfcXXXX); see the RFC itself ietf-netconf-txid-yang-push.yang:      "RFC XXXX: Transaction ID Mechanism for NETCONF";
+ietf-netconf-txid.yang:     This version of this YANG module is part of RFC XXXX ietf-netconf-txid.yang:     (https://www.rfc-editor.org/info/rfcXXXX); see the RFC itself ietf-netconf-txid.yang:      "RFC XXXX: Transaction ID Mechanism for NETCONF";

 ~~~
   name: ietf-netconf-txid